athomasoriginal/clojurescript-30/16-object-and-arrays/README.md

 This distinction is going to help when / if you really need to dive into CLJ/S code.
 For a great overview of this, please see [this article](https://8thlight.com/blog/aaron-lahey/2016/07/20/relationship-between-clojure-functions-symbols-vars-namespaces.html)

-I also want to not that we can also refer to the **Vars** value as its binding.
+I also want to note that we can also refer to the **Vars** value as its binding.
 Further, all **Vars** defined using **def** become global - no matter where they are defined.
 E.g. even if they are in a deeply nested function.

 ## What kinds of Vars are there?